-- 1. which gives me reasonable cause to believe that in any material respect the requirements - to keep accounting records in accordance with section 130 of the 2011 Act; and - to prepare accounts which accord with the accounting records and comply with the accounting requirements of the 2011 Act have not been met; or - 2. to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+- 1. which gives me reasonable cause to believe that in any material respect the requirements - to keep accounting records in accordance with section 130 of the 2011 Act; and

+• to prepare accounts which accord with the accounting records and comply with the accounting requirements of the 2011 Act have not been met; or 2. to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+2. to which, in my opinion, attention should be drawn in order to enable a proper anderstanding of the accounts to be reached.
+(Name) (Date) (Relevant professional qualification or body) (Address)
-(Name) (Date)

-(Relevant professional qualification or body)